- Quick Reference

-For the fiscal year ending June 30, 2016, the University of Utah received $438.4 million in new awards for sponsored activities.
+For the fiscal year ending June 30, 2022, the University of Utah received over $686 million in new awards for sponsored activities.
 This represents an increase of 7% over last year and shatters previous record for sponsored projects.

 Overall Sponsored Project Awards

-This years total of approximately $438.4 million represents an increase of over $20 million over last year.
+This years total of $686,460,094 represents an increase in total award funding of approximately $46 million over last year.

-Overall growth since 2006 reflects the continued efforts of a growing body of investigators and the support of numerous faculty and staff.
+The overall growth of 43% since 2014 reflects the continued efforts of a growing body of investigators and the support of numerous faculty and staff.

-The largest sponsor of research at the University is the federal government, which accounted for $281.2 million of awards received in the last fiscal year.
+The largest sponsor of research at the University is the federal government, which accounted for $461 million of awards received in the last fiscal year.
 This represents an increase of over $34 million from FY2020.

 The second largest sponsor was private industry, which accounted for $92 million.
 This represents an increase of approximately $18 million over last year, and 13% of the total research funding.

 Our largest federal sponsor is the U.S. Department of Health and Human Services (DHHS).
-In 2016, we received $180.6 million in prime funding from DHHS.
-The National Science Foundation (NSF) provided $40.2 million in prime funding and was the second largest federal sponsor in 2016.
+In FY2022, we received approximately $273 million in prime funding from DHHS.
+The Department of Energy (DOE) provided $72 million in prime funding and was the second largest federal sponsor in 2022.